Krhost/Krhost/README.md

 ## 🎯 Goals

+short and medium-term
+  * Make a Full Stack Developer Roadmap
+  * Improve My English
+  * Find a Professional Opportunity

+over the long term
-- pursue a career in tech
+  * for the time being pursue a career as a developer in tech, in industry  or finance/banking
-- improve my skills as a developer
-- Bringing my ideas to life
+  * Bringing my ideas to life

 ## 🎭 Hobbies